phenomnomnominal/betterer/goldens/api/betterer.api.md

 // @public (undocumented)
 export type BettererOptionsPaths = Array<string> | string;

-// Warning: (ae-missing-release-tag) "BettererOptionsReporter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-forgotten-export) The symbol "BettererOptionsReporter" needs to be exported by the entry point index.d.ts
-//
-// @public (undocumented)
-export type BettererOptionsReporter = string | BettererReporter;

 // Warning: (ae-missing-release-tag) "BettererOptionsReporters" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)